cwi-dis/igor/igor/std-plugins/readme.md

 ```

 which is called whenever any method of the plugin is to be called.
 This function should return an object on which the individual methods are looked up.
 The `igorPlugin` function is called every time a plugin method needs to be called, but it can of course return a singleton object.
 See the _watchdog_ plugin for an example. _igor_ is a pointer to the global Igor object (see below), _PluginName_
 is the name under which the plugin has been installed, and _PluginData_ is filled from `/data/plugindata/_pluginname_`.
+There will always be an argument `token` which will be the current set of capabilities (or `None` if Igor is running without capability support) and which the plugin will have to pass to most Igor API calls.

 Accessing `/plugin/pluginname` will call the `index()` method.